hankunren/hankunren.github.io/content/project/reinforced-concrete-drawing/index.md

 slides: ''
 ---

-As part of my undergraduate research fellowship at the University of Toronto's structual lab, I assisted in
+As part of my undergraduate research fellowship at the University of Toronto's structual lab, I assisted with the visualization of reinforced concrete structures.
+The 3D X-Ray model of the steel reinforced shear wall is shown in Figure 1, constructed using Sketchup.
+The model shows the dimensions of the shear wall concrete structure and the internal steel reinforcements.

-During my first few weeks there, I was also assigned with producing AutoCAD drawings for Zahra and Farhad’s test setup.
-It was relatively easy since I learnt AutoCAD in school.
-Later on, Farhad asked me to produce a 3D model from a 2D plan.
-This task was more challenging, both technically and visually, but I managed to do it in about a week, having to learn some of the software tools from scratch.
 {style="text-align: justify;"}

 {{< figure src="shear-wall-3d-grey.jpg" caption="Shear Wall" numbered="true" >}}

+The cross-sectional drawing of the reinforced shear wall is shown in Figure 2, constructed in AutoCAD.
 {style="text-align: justify;"}

 {{< figure src="shear-wall-cross-section.jpg" caption="Shear Wall" numbered="true" >}}

+The cross-sectional drawing of the reinforced concrete pier is shown in Figure 3, illustrated in AutoCAD.
+The drawing shows the steel caging design within the concrete structure.
+It also shows the locations of strain gauges used to measure the displacement during a structural test.
 {style="text-align: justify;"}

 {{< figure src="pier-cross-section.jpg" caption="Shear Wall" numbered="true" >}}

+The testing setup for the shear wall is shown in Figure 4, drawn in AutoCAD.
+The drawing shows the hydraulic actuator attached to the steel structural frame.
+It will exert an top load onto the shear wall.
 {style="text-align: justify;"}

 {{< figure src="test-setup.jpg" caption="Shear Wall" numbered="true" >}}